sepal-contrib/gfc_wrapper_python/doc/en.rst

 .. note::

     If a custom aoi from shape or drawing is selected, you will be able to use it directly and the upload to GEE will be launched in the background.
-Check your `GEE code editor <https://code.earthengine.google.com>`_to use it elsewhere.
+Check your `GEE code editor <https://code.earthengine.google.com>`_ to use it elsewhere.

 GFC visualization
 ^^^^^^^^^^^^^^^^^